Young Artist Programme

 — (SongEasel Young Artist, 2021)

-• Performance platform at Blackheath Halls, mentored by Jocelyn Freeman (2023)
+• Performance platforms at Blackheath Halls, mentored by Jocelyn Freeman (2023) and in historic world-exclusive performances.

 • Engagement opportunities with Lewisham’s elderly residents in partnership with Ageing Well Lewisham, curated by Libby Burgess, Sholto Kynoch and Jocelyn Freeman (2023)